 The following papers have been commissioned:

-- Anja Gaentzsch (University of Bremen, Germany) and Gabriela Zapata Román (University of Manchester, UK) - Climbing the Ladder: Determinants of Access to Higher Education in Chile and Peru
+- Anja Gaentzsch (University of Bremen, Germany) and Gabriela Zapata Román (University of Manchester, UK) - Climbing the Ladder: Determinants of Access to and Returns from Higher Education in Chile and Peru 📖 Read the paper

-- Tristan McCowan (University College London, UK) and Julio Bertolin (University of Passo Fundo, Brazil) - Universities and Social Inequalities in the Global South: The Case of Brazil
+- Tristan McCowan (University College London, UK) and Julio Bertolin (University of Passo Fundo, Brazil) - Inequalities in Higher Education Access and Completion in Brazil 📖 Read the paper

 The papers were commissioned in collaboration with, and with seed funding from, Prof. Ananya Mukherjee-Reed